What does occupational health and safety mean?

 The assessment should be carried out for each job separately.

 The importance of job categorisation includes occupational health examinations, their frequency and frequency of recurrence.
-If the categorisation results in at least one position in category 2 or higher, this information should be sent to the Regional Health Station responsible for the workplace.
+If the categorisation results in at least one position in category 2 or higher, this information should be sent to the Regional Health Station responsible for the location of the workplace.

 Tip: Wondering what your employer’s obligations to you are?
 What criteria must your working conditions meet, what do you have to be paid for, and what about holidays?
 And conversely, what rights does your employer have against you?
 The answer to these questions can be found in our article on: Employer’s rights and obligations towards the employee.